-Again, we will make reference to the double affine diagrams in Figure \ref{diagrams}.
-The generators associated to the finite nodes are denoted by $\T_1,\dots,\T_n$, the finite nodes being labelled in the conventional fashion (see e.g. \cite{KacInf}*{Table Fin}).
+Again, we will make reference to the double affine diagrams in Figure \ref{dddot-diagrams} and Figure \ref{ddot-diagrams}.
+The generators associated to the finite nodes are denoted by $\T_1,\dots,\T_n$, the finite nodes being labelled in the conventional fashion (see \S\ref{sec: cl}).
 For each affine subdiagram of a double affine Coxeter diagram we consider its group of outer automorphisms.
 Each non-identity element in the group of outer automorphisms will be labeled by the relevant affine node and the (finite) label of its image.

-More precisely, for $\dddot{X}_n$, the non-identity elements of the outer automorphism groups will be denoted by $\omega_{01,i}$, $\omega_{02,i}$, $\omega_{03,i}$, for the affine nodes labelled by $\varTheta_{01}$, $\varTheta_{02}$, $\varTheta_{03}$, respectively.
+More precisely, for $\DDDot{X}_n$, the non-identity elements of the outer automorphism groups will be denoted by $\omega_{01,i}$, $\omega_{02,i}$, $\omega_{03,i}$, for the affine nodes labelled by $\varTheta_{01}$, $\varTheta_{02}$, $\varTheta_{03}$, respectively.
 The corresponding finite groups will be denoted by $\mho_{01}$, $\mho_{02}$, $\mho_{03}$, respectively.
 In this case, the set of finite labels for the image of the affine nodes is the same.
 We will denote this set by $I$.
 Furthermore, we denote by $i^*$ the (finite) node for which $\omega_{01, i^*}=\omega_{01,i}^{-1}$.
 Also recall the definition and notation in \S\ref{sec: wi-notation} for the elements $\T_{w_i}$ of $B(X_n)$.

-For $\ddot{B}_n$ and $\ddot{C}_n$, the unique non-trivial elements of the outer automorphism groups will be denoted by $\omega$ (corresponding to the affine node labeled by $\Ti$) and $\varpi$ (corresponding to the affine node labeled by $\Tiii$).
+For $\fH{B}_n$ and $\fH{C}_n$, the unique non-trivial elements of the outer automorphism groups will be denoted by $\omega$ (corresponding to the affine node labeled by $\Ti$) and $\varpi$ (corresponding to the affine node labeled by $\Tiii$).
 For both these diagrams, $\mho$ denotes the group of outer automorphisms associated to the affine node labelled by $\Ti$ and $\bar{\mho}$ denotes the group of outer automorphisms associated to affine node labelled by $\Tiii$.

 We are now ready to indicate an alternative conjectural presentation of the extended double affine Artin group associated to each double affine Coxeter diagram.
-We start with the double affine Coxeter diagrams of type $\dddot{X}_n$.
+We start with the double affine Coxeter diagrams of type $\DDDot{X}_n$.

-\begin{Cnj} The group $\B(\dddot{X}_n)^e$ is the group generated by $B(X_n)$ and the finite groups $\mho_{01}$, $\mho_{02}$, $\mho_{03}$ subject to the the following relations: \begin{enumerate}[label={\alph*)}] \item For $1\leq j\leq 3$, $i\in I$, $1\leq k\leq n$, $k\neq i^*$ we have
+\begin{Cnj} The group $\B(\DDDot{X}_n)^e$ is the group generated by $B(X_n)$ and the finite groups $\mho_{01}$, $\mho_{02}$, $\mho_{03}$ subject to the the following relations: \begin{enumerate}[label={\alph*)}] \item For $1\leq j\leq 3$, $i\in I$, $1\leq k\leq n$, $k\neq i^*$ we have

 \item For $i\in I$ the elements